 4.4 Do you have an up-to-date case for change (e.g. business case) demonstrating continued strategic alignment, viability and value added, and providing business justification for each project?
-Yes/ No For each project, within the Programme for Action, there is a project documents which sets out the project outcomes and benefits.
+Yes/ No For each project, within the Programme for Action, there are project documents which sets out the project outcomes and benefits.
+The documentation, relating to the Programme for Action, was reviewed as part of the Internal Audit programme for 2021-22.
 Projects must be appraised in accordance with the Appraisal & Evaluation section of the SPFM.
 This must include clear links to strategic priorities, and an options appraisal supported by solid evidence that the chosen option provides the best commercial value.
 The five-case model provides a robust and accessible approach to project appraisal and business justification.
 You must be able to demonstrate the on-going justification of the need for your project and should regularly review the case for change to ensure its currency.
 For projects including a procurement element, you must also be able to demonstrate compliance with the Procurement Section of the SPFM, should your project include procurement.
 For construction and/or an infrastructure project, you must be able to demonstrate compliance with the Construction Procurement Manual.
 Further guidance and support is available from the Scottish Government's Construction Procurement Policy Unit.
 4.5 Have you assessed your capability and capacity to deliver your project(s) and are you aware of when you need specialist resources and how to secure the specialist resource?
 Yes/ No Delivery of the projects was only feasible with the allocation of resources.
-GCRB allocated £307k for the financial year 2020-21.
-In addition, additional funding (of £299k) was secured for two projects thereby increasing the total resources provided to learners in Glasgow.
+GCRB allocated £266k for the financial year 2021-22.
+In addition, funding (of £326k) was secured for three projects thereby increasing the total resources provided to learners in Glasgow.
 The SRO must be appointed at the earliest possible stage of the project.
 Clear roles and responsibilities should be assigned and levels of delegated authority should be clearly identified and agreed.
 You should ensure that people appointed to positions within the project's governance and management structure have the skills, experience and knowledge necessary to fulfil their role, using existing performance management and PLP arrangements in accordance with question 8.1.
 Internal and external specialist resources required for the successful delivery of the project should be identified and secured at planning stage.
 For consultants, you must comply with the Scottish Government Consultancy Procedures in accordance with question 7.4.